currentxchange/purple-explainer/README.md

 </p>

 # cXc History
-cXc.world (Alpha) launched in Dec 2018, integrated with Steemit (Hive) to autoformat  music posts on blogs.
+cXc.world (Alpha) launched in Dec 2018, integrated with Steemit (Hive) to autoformat  music posts on these blogs.
 Alpha had time-limited Ups, but not on-chain.
-After two minor releases (Silver Edition [2019] + Gold Version [2020]), the upcoming Beta release will enable the Purple Economy fully on WAX starting with the release of PURPLE on April 17, 2021.
+After two minor releases (Silver Edition [2019] + Gold Version [2020]), the upcoming Beta release will enable the Purple Economy fully on WAX.
+[Roadmap 🛣️ ](https://github.com/currentxchange/purple-explainer/blob/master/Roadmap.md)

 > All pre-beta Ups will be transitioned, so artists will get paid in BLUX for Ups happening now in Gold Version.